Casa Grande Transitional Housing

 Sending Money

-• Casa Grande accepts Lockbox deposit coupons with cashier's checks or money orders and Access Corrections card deposits.
+• Casa Grande accepts Lockbox Deposit Coupons (cashier's check or money order) and Access Corrections card deposits.

-• Deposit coupons must be printed or obtained from the offender before mailing.
+• Deposit coupons must be printed or obtained from the offender before mailing or using them.

-• Money orders and cashier's checks received directly by NDOC are available to the offender 14 calendar days after receipt.
+• Money orders and cashier's checks sent directly to NDOC are held for 14 calendar days before the funds are available to the offender.

 Based on official sources and community feedback.
 Learn how we verify